-The results of this survey have been analyzed with a paper to be published shortly!
+The results of this survey have been analyzed – read the published paper here!

 These results will also shape further in-depth studies on gender diversity in orthpaedics, including strategies to bridge the gaps!

 Thank you to Smith and Nephew, the University of Calgary’s Sharpest Knife, and the University of Calgary OHMES, for supporting this research!

 Watch Dr Hiemstra’s winning pitch at the University of Calgary’s Sharpest Knife competition!

 Listen to Dr Hiemstra discuss women in orthopaedics and the importance of representation in the following podcasts!